KuldeepKaur04/Task-Management1/frontend/Task-management/README.md

 # Task Management Application

-A full-stack Task Management application built using **React.js** for the frontend, **Node.js + Express** for the backend, and styled with **Bootstrap**.
+A full-stack Task Management application built using **React.js** for the frontend, **Node.js + Express + MongoDB database** for the backend, and styled with **Bootstrap**.
 This app allows users to create, update, delete, and view tasks efficiently.

 ## Installation